 Color patterns are a key fitness trait in animals because they have important roles in visual signaling, concealment, and thermoregulation.
 The squirrel family has one of the greatest diversity of color patterns among mammal families.
-Variation in color patterns appears associated with body size, as many of the largest squirrel species are polymorphic in color patterns and have the greatest contrast between color patches, whereas many of the smallest squirrels have a cryptic appearance.
-To date, biologist know little about why squirrels, especially tree squirrels, possess such a range of color patterns.
-We are using a comparative methods approach to study the relationship between color pattern variation, body size, and other variables.
+However, biologist know little about why squirrels, especially tree squirrels, possess such a range of color patterns.
+We are using comparative phylogenetic methods to study the relationship between color pattern variation and other key biotic and abiotic variables.

 The Evolution of Venom in Shrews

-Venom is known to have evolved in only a handful mammalian species.
-The origin of venom and selective pressures for venom adaptations are poorly understood.
-We are using molecular approaches (genomics, transcriptomics, and proteomics) to study when and how venom genes have evolved.
-We are also beginning studies to identify the ecological and life history factors that have led to the evolution of venom in some shrew species.
+Venom is known to have evolved in only a handful mammalian species, but our understanding of its origin and selective pressures is not well understood.
+We are collecting molecular data (genomics, transcriptomics, and proteomics) and using population genetic and phylogenetic approaches to study when and how venom genes have evolved.
+We are also beginning field studies to reveal the ecological significance of venom.